mohammadmehdidalvandii/mohammadmehdidalvandii/README.md

 - 👯 I’m looking to collaborate on **React-Next-Typescript**

-- 💼 Available for Frontend Developer positions.
+- 💼 Available for Frontend Developer or Backned Developer positions.

 - 💬 Ask me about **React-Next-Javscript-Typescript**